JamesIves/discord-wow-armory-bot/README.md

 ## Configuration :file_folder:

-The installation will require you to enter a number of API keys and settings.
+The installation will require you to enter a number of API keys and settings as environment variables.
 Below you'll find an explanation of each.

 | Key  | Value Information | Required |
 | ------------- | ------------- | ------------- |